-In 2022, the historic Cobb-Whalen Cup is scheduled Sept.
-25-26 at Boulder Creek Golf Club in Boulder City, Nevada.
+In 2022, the historic Cobb-Whalen Cup was played Sept.
+25-26 at Boulder Creek Golf Club in Boulder City, Nevada, and the South team earned the victory 12.5-11.5.

 The Cobb-Whalen Cup is held every two years and rotates between the North and the South.
 The 2020 Cobb-Whalen Cup was hosted and won by the North, 17-7.